tsitsiko1/machine_learning_2/README.md

 In this repository you will find all the technical materials related to this course (notebooks, scripts, files,...).

-Please read carefully the following instructions to setup the environment needed for the practices
+Please read carefully the following instructions ([Using the ML2 environment](#using-the-ML2-environment)) to setup the environment needed for the practices if you want to configure your computer to execute the notebooks.

+If you prefer to execute them in an online environment, please refer to [Execute the notebooks remotely](#execute-the-notebooks-remotely)

 # Using the ML2 environment